lightning/bolts/02-peer-protocol.md

 The receiver MAY reject the `minimum-depth` if it considers it unreasonably large.
 Other fields have the same requirements as their counterparts in `open_channel`.

+The receiver MUST parse the amount fields using the same `asset-ids` order provided in the `open_channel` message.

 ### The `funding_created` message